necolas/react-native-web/packages/docs/src/pages/docs/apis/linking.md

 Returns a `Promise` that resolves to the string of the URL that initially loaded the app.
 {% endcall %}

-{% call macro.prop('openURL', '(url) => Promise<>') %}
+{% call macro.prop('openURL', '(url, target) => Promise<>') %}
 Try to open the given url in a secure fashion.
+The provided target (including `undefined`) will be passed as the window target, or "_blank" if no target included.
 The method returns a Promise object.
 If the url opens, the promise is resolved.
 If not, the promise is rejected.
 {% endcall %}

 ---